 Edmonton is home to many cute, cozy, and inviting cafés.
-I’ve slowly been visiting more and more establishments when I visit the city, and would like to share my 5 favourite cafés with you.
+I’ve slowly been visiting more and more establishments when I visit the city, and would like to share some of my favourite cafés with you.
 They are spread out around South Edmonton and Whyte Ave.

 Whether you’re looking for a quiet space to study or a spot to meet friends, one of the cafés on the list is sure to fit your preferences.
 Each of these cafés is a local small business (and their food and drinks are delicious), so you can feel good about where your money is going.